Yatharth08/DSA/README.md

 The repository is organized into the following folders:

-Arrays/: Problems and solutions related to arrays.
+Arrays: Problems and solutions related to arrays.

-SortingSearching/: Problems and solutions related to sorting and searching algorithms.
+SortingSearching: Problems and solutions related to sorting and searching algorithms.

-Miscellaneous/: Other problems that don't fit into the above categories.
+Miscellaneous: Other problems that don't fit into the above categories.

 ## Acknowledgments